 Analog channels programmed with a receive code guard will be heard only when the proper carrier frequency and Code Guard value is received.
 Analog and mixed mode receive channels will also unmute when the radio is in monitor mode.
-This is also true of digital channels.
-Monitor mode is carrier squelch only.

 Code Guard Transmit